|

 The ideal is a jacket made of Gore-tex.
 However, there are less expensive options.

+The ski goggle is an essential accessory to face the winter days.
 It will protect your eyes from the cold, wind and snow, and also covers a good part of your face.
+Combined with a balaclava or a scarf, the ski goggle will quickly become your best friend!

+A goggle that offers a double lens will further prevent fogging.
 Opt for a clear lens for optimal visibility.
-The days are short and your morning or evening trip is sure to be very sunny.
+The days are short and your morning or evening trip is sure to be very sunny. |

+The gaiter is a piece of clothing that prevents snow, "slush" and water from entering the boot.
 Ideal if you wear short boots or shoes during winter; the gaiter will also protect your pants.
 Usually made of a resistant material, it will serve you well for a long time!

 Parfait pour se protéger le visage lors des grands froids et combiné à la lunette de ski, le passe-montagne est l'ultime protection contre le froid.